Woodstock Union High School (Vermont): Academic programs

-The high school has 10 academic departments including Mathematics, Modern & Classical Languages, Computer Science, and Music.
-There are Advanced Placement classes in chemistry, English, government & politics, and languages.
+There are Advanced Placement classes in subjects including art history, calculus, chemistry, computer science, government & politics, history, literature, and languages.
+In 2023 the school offered 16 AP courses.

 In 2018 the school opened a new Innovation Studio dedicated to "navigating the messiness of the creative process, from inception to completion," according to the 2018-2019 curriculum guide.
 In the studio in the fall of 2018, students partnered with peers in Turkey to design a playground.
-Teachers at Woodstock partner with staff at NuVu Innovation School in Cambridge, Mass., to operate the studio.
+Teachers at Woodstock partner with staff at NuVu Innovation School in Cambridge, Mass., to operate the NuVu studio.